Henry-Yip/Latex-Project-Astrophysics/README.md

 Galaxies and Cosmology, with some coverage on stars.

 # Download
-There are 2 suggested ways to download the pdf (The reason why I don't put a pdf here is because you can edit the content as you like!)
-For more details please check the LaTeX webpage for how to write in LaTeX.
+There are 2 suggested ways to download the pdf.

 # 1. Overleaf

 Overleaf is an online, collaborative [LaTeX](https://en.wikipedia.org/wiki/LaTeX) Editor.